burger

 The reason is simple.

 We’re still in the early stage, and we want the flexibility to improve the product based on customer feedback.
-We’ve observed time and again that the “most important thing” for customers in April may not be the same in May.
+Time and again, we’ve observed that the “most important thing” in the customer journey in April may not be the same in May.

 Feature-centric roadmaps give us this ability to adapt or pivot fast.